China detains five over stale meat scandal

 Chinese regulators suspended operations of Shanghai Husi Food earlier this week after reports in local media claimed it re-processed expired meat.

 Shanghai Husi is the Chinese unit of US-based food supplier OSI Group.

-It the latest in a series of food scandals to hit China in recent years.'Tacit approval'
+It the latest in a series of food scandals to hit China in recent years.

 The allegations against the firm were levelled by a news programme aired by Shanghai-based Dragon TV on Sunday.

 On Tuesday, Xinhua reported that Zhang Hui, manager of Husi's quality department, had revealed during investigations that "such meat had been produced under tacit approval of the company's senior managers".

 McDonald's and KFC have issued statements saying said they had stopped using meat from the firm.

 The scandal is a fresh setback for Yum Brands - owner of KFC and Pizza Hut - which is trying to rebuild its image in China, one of its biggest markets.